Tunisia Main Ruins

 Oudhna (Uthina)

-Oudhna, also known as Uthina, is an ancient archaeological site located in northern Tunisia, about 30 kilometers southwest of Tunis.
-Originally founded as a Roman colony, Oudhna was a thriving urban center during the Roman Empire, known for its impressive public buildings and strategic importance.
-The site is home to several well-preserved structures, including a large amphitheater, a basilica, and extensive bath complexes, showcasing the architectural prowess of the Romans.
+Oudhna, also known as Uthina, is an ancient site located about 30 kilometers southwest of Tunis, in northern Tunisia.
+Founded as a Roman colony, it became a thriving urban center during the Roman Empire, valued for both its strategic location and its monumental architecture.

 utica